-If this unit is within 1" of an enemy unit or in the same Garrison as an enemy unit, then it may not move away or leave the Garrison.
+If this unit is in the same Garrison as an enemy unit, then it may not move away or leave the Garrison.
 This unit suffers a -2 penalty when searching for objectives.

 COMMAND CENTRE

 Some vehicles are viable as command centres despite their usual battlefield role.